Subhanc/Memory/README.md

 Content in the first column | Content in the second column | 4 | 5

-First Header | Second Header
+Difficulty | Easy
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+Number of products per match | 2 Products
-Content in the first column | Content in the second column
+Grid Size | 4x4

 ### Easy